A latent trawl process model for extreme values: Latent trawl process model

 \subsection{Latent trawl process}

 The previous subsection describes a general hierarchical model setup, using the same structure as in \cite{Bortot2013}.
 So far, the latent process $\Lambda$ has only been specified as having a Gamma marginal law.
-Now we depart from the approach used in \cite{Bortot2013}, where the latent process is assumed to be a Markov chain; rather, we consider a new model where $\Lambda$ is a \emph{trawl process}.
-In principle, any stationary process with Gamma marginal law could be used in this construction, but we will argue in the following that the class of trawl processes is particularly suited here due to the fact that the serial correlation and the marginal distribution can be modelled independently of each other in the case of trawl processes.
+Now we depart from the approach used in \cite{Bortot2013}, where the latent process is assumed to be a Markov chain (more specifically a Gaver and Lewis process (G-LP) or a Warren process (WP)); rather, we consider a new model where $\Lambda$ is a \emph{trawl process}.
+In principle, any stationary process with Gamma marginal law could be used in this construction, but we will argue in the following that the class of trawl processes is particularly suited due to the fact that the serial correlation and the marginal distribution can be modelled independently of each other in the case of trawl processes.

 The conditional independence assumption of the hierarchical model means that any dependence between observations comes from the latent process, and hence this process should have a flexible dependence structure.
 This motivates the use of a trawl process, which can capture a wide range of dependence structures, as we will discuss in the following.
 Using a trawl process also means that the observations $X_{j}$ can be seen as coming from a continuous-time process $(X_t)$, which is useful for statistical applications where there may be missing or irregularly spaced data.